bunkerity/bunkerweb/docs/web-ui.md

     * replace `10.20.30.0/24` with the same network address used for the `bw-universe` network
     * the `bunkerweb.INSTANCE` label is mandatory

-    The Autoconf and web UI will need to access the Docker API in order to get metadata about the running containers.
+    The Autoconf, the Scheduler and web UI will need to access the Docker API in order to get metadata about the running containers.
 It can be done easily by mounting the **docker.sock** file into the container.
 But there is a security risk : if the web UI is exploited, all your container(s) and the host will be impacted because, at the moment, Docker doesn't provide any restriction feature.
 We highly recommend using something like a [docker socket proxy](https://github.com/Tecnativa/docker-socket-proxy) to mitigate that risk (only a subset of read-only API endpoints will be available to the web UI container).

     To connect the docker socket proxy and the web UI, you will need another network :
     ```shell